Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 How do you get the yellowish color out of grout in between ceramic tile?

 They make a product that is similar to a Ink Pen, but contains a Grout Paint.
 It has a tiny tip and is as easy to use as an ink pen is.
-Just go right over the old grout.
-They sell those in most paint departments, and I believe it is made by Dap Products.

 I recently moved into a house that is 70 years old.
 The grout is so bad it's black.
 The tile is pink (if that tells you anything).
 I have tried bleach, Oxiclean, Awesome, degreaser, you name it, I have used it.
 Nothing works.
 I can't afford to spend a lot of money on it, but am willing to try anything.
 The tile is on the bathroom floor, half way up the walls, and in the shower.
 Also, I have those sliding glass doors that I can't get clean either.
 Any suggestions?
 Thanks.